fguillen/RubyInFantasyGames/SaveTheLemons/README.md

 Simple game made with [Ruby in Fantasy](https://github.com/fguillen/fantasy).

-The lemons are trying to cross the ocean.
+The lemons are trying to cross the river.
 Help them to not fall into the cold water.
 You manage the little lifeboat, be sure that as many as possible lemons finish the journey.

 Strongly inspired in [Lemons by C. R. Dewhurst](http://bbcmicro.co.uk//jsbeeb/play.php?autoboot&disc=http://bbcmicro.co.uk//gameimg/discs/1825/Disc102-Lemons.ssd&noseek)